davidalecrim1/rinha-with-go-2024/LEARNING.md

     return tx.Commit(ctx)
 }
 ```
+This locks the row during the transaction, preventing other transactions from modifying it until the lock is released.

 ---

-#### 3. **Serializable Transactions**
+#### 2.2 **Serializable Transactions**

-Use the serializable isolation level to enforce strict transaction ordering, ensuring no concurrent conflicts.
+Another form of pessimistic control is to use the `Serializable` isolation level, which makes transactions appear as if they were executed sequentially, one after the other.
+This is the strictest isolation level, ensuring no concurrent transaction conflicts.

 **Go Example:**
 ```go